 If you enjoyed this page, please consider bookmarking Simplicable.

-The difference between systems and applications explained.
+The difference between algorithms and code.

 TrendingThe most popular articles on Simplicable in the past day.
 Recent posts or updates on Simplicable.